smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 # 📓 AI Research & Data Engineering Logbook

+#### **Log Entry 073: Professional Refactoring — Experience Architecture**
+* **Focus:** Career Narrative & Strategic Alignment.
+* **Action:** Updated LinkedIn experience entries to reflect a shift from 'Research Fellow' to 'Technical Implementation Leader,' highlighting the MIME med-tech translation and the CA publication as primary evidence of seniority.
+* **Researcher's Note:** This is the final stage of 'Cognitive Participation' (NPT).
+By reframing my academic history as 'Strategic Governance' and 'Med-Tech Translation,' I am making my past skills accessible and valuable to the tech sector.
+I am no longer just a researcher; I am an architect of clinical-technical systems.
+* **Status:** ✅ Professional Experience Refactored.

 #### **Log Entry 072: Narrative Refactoring — Institutional Authority to AI Strategy**
 * **Focus:** Professional Identity & Methodological Synthesis.
 * **Action:** Refined the LinkedIn 'About' section to pivot from 'Language Data Annotator' to 'Senior Implementation Strategist.'
 Integrated CFIR, RE-AIM, and Foucauldian Discourse Analysis as core governance competencies.